 NC DOT tore down the famous Arch over the Park Springs Lake Road over 30 years ago when the road was widened and paved which proudly said Park Springs.
 With the Kiwanis Club symbol between Park and Springs.
 A championship boxing match was held in the old Park Springs gym in the 40s.
 When I was a kid one of the boxers came by Millners Store.
 He was in his 80s.
 He had the biggest boxing ears from getting hit from punches.
 Never forget got my butt whipped for staring at his ears.
 Source: Armstead Hodges Post to the Caswell County Historical Association Facebook Page 27 June 2016.

 Thanks for all the useful comments.
 Based upon your input and the published items posted here, there apparently is only one developed spring.
-However, the identify of the Park (or Parks) who owned the spring is not known.
-Only one Park name has been associated with the spring: T. H. Park.
+The earliest name associated with the spring is Jno.
+S. Park in the 1877 newspaper article quoted above.
+A later name associated with the spring: T. H. Park.
 The 1938 deed to the Danville Kiwanis Club might be instructive, and hopefully someone can visit the Register of Deeds Office in Yanceyville.
 The newspaper report of the sale indicates the owner was J. M. Berry.
 Accordingly, until more is known, the most historically correct name appears to be #1 Park Spring Road or #3 Park's Spring Road.

 The Danville Kiwanis Club purchased the property in 1938, with part being used for under-privileged boys.
 Click on the article to see a larger image.